50 Secrets to Live to 100

 Eating meat less than once a week may increase longevity by 3.6 years, according to a study published in the American Journal of Nutrition.
 Another 22-year study out of Finland found increased mortality and disease among individuals with higher animal protein intakes.

-The Remedy Rx: If you must eat meat, opt for leaner proteins (chicken, turkey, lean cuts of beef) and keep off the bacon and sausages since diets heavy in processed meats are linked to higher risk of cancer and heart disease.
+The Rx: If you must eat meat, opt for leaner proteins (chicken, turkey, lean cuts of beef) and keep off the bacon and sausages since diets heavy in processed meats are linked to higher risk of cancer and heart disease.
 Otherwise, explore the exciting new world of plant-based nutrition, with a product like Beyond Meat, made with pea protein.

 Be mindful of your surroundings, and what you're breathing in.
 Everything from Benzene (found in gasoline), cigarette smoke, and other toxins can lead to cell degeneration and increase mortality rates, studies show.

-The Remedy Rx: Don't miss this essential list of 100 Ways Your Home Could be Making You Sick.
+The Rx: Don't miss this essential list of 100 Ways Your Home Could be Making You Sick.

 Dip Into the Mediterranean Diet